tomasmikeska/face-identification/README.md

 $ pip install -r requirements.txt
 ```

 Then put your local dataset into `data` file in project root.
 Your dataset should be split into 2 subfolders, `train` and `test`.
-Train and test folders should have a subfolder for each identity with his/hers id as folder name containing `{whatever}.png` files with recordings.
+Train and test folders should have a subfolder for each identity with his/hers id as folder name containing `{whatever}.png` files with photos.
 Eval folder is flat and should contain png files directly.

 Example:
 ```